- Community Development

 - If necessary, the applicant will revise plans to address any issues or concerns presented as a result of the City's plan review.

-- Revised plans will be submitted to the Community Development Department.
-One (1) hard copy and one (1) digital copy.
+- Revised plans will be submitted to the Community Development Department in person, email or trusted drop site for retrieval.

 Final Plan Review and Approval